 9. Don't waste time on annoying email and spam

 Getting bombarded with email spam can be a huge nuisance, and Gmail has a lot of tools to help you get rid of spam for good.
 The biggest help is Google's automatic spam filters, which files suspected spam messages under a spam label so they never show up in your inbox.
 (If you suspect emails are getting mislabeled as spam, click "more" in the lower left of your inbox and the spam label.
 If you see anything that isn't spam, open the email and click "not spam" above the email.)
 If any spam messages do get through, click the exclamation mark button above the email to report it as spam — emails like that shouldn't show up in your inbox anymore.

 If a specific person is bothering you, you can also simply block them.
-Just open up an email from the person you don't want to hear from, click on the arrow to the left of the reply button, and select "block."
+Just open up an email from the person you don't want to hear from, click on the three dots to the left of the reply button, and select "Block."
 You'll never see another email from them.

 And for the equally annoying, reply-to-all email threads that never seem to end, Gmail lets you mute them.
 Just click on the box to select the email and select More > Mute.
 The conversation will vanish from your inbox — and won't reappear no matter how many replies it gets.
-However, you can still find it with by searching or, if you've labeled it, under a label if you need to.
+However, you can still find it with by searching in "All Mail" or, if you've labeled it, under a label.

 Whether you intentionally create a new account or simply give a retailer your email address when you buy something, chances are you're going to be stuck on a mailing list.
 And those mailing lists can fill your mailbox up fast.

-While most mailing lists will have an unsubscribe option hidden somewhere in the bottom — that usually requires you to fill out a form — Gmail can make It faster.
+While most mailing lists will have an unsubscribe option hidden somewhere in the bottom, Gmail can make It faster.
 For most mailing lists messages, you'll find an "unsubscribe" option to the right of the sender's email address at the top of the message.
 One click and you're done.